bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 ## Hardware:
 * EMS interface circuit
 * Arduino Mega + Wiznet Ethernet Shield
-* Raspberry Pi with Domoticz
+* Raspberry Pi, PC or other device running Domoticz

 The EMS bus interface can be converted to TTL level by means of a simple circuit.
 The TTL-converted signal can then be connected to one of the the Arduino UARTs.